Solaininn/2024-RebelLocate/README.md

 - The model utilizes **MIT's Places365 pretrained ResNet-18 weights** through transfer learning.
 Rather than training on the complete campus dataset, the CNN dynamically trains only using the predicted building's directory.

-- The number of output classes is predetermined for each building, and is automatically chosen by CNN after building identifiction is complete (for example: classroom, hallway, lounge, stairwell, etc.).
+- The number of output classes is predetermined for each building and is automatically chosen by CNN after building identification is complete (for example: classroom, hallway, lounge, stairwell, etc.).

 - An 80/20 training split is used, and both building and room classification accuracies are displayed after training.